Universal Credit - Universal Support

 Update on Universal Credit in Fylde

-There will be no new claims to Universal Credit in our area with effect from 31 December 2017.
+There will be no new claims to Universal Credit in all other Fylde postcode areas with effect from 31 December 2017.
 This means that customers will continue to claim Housing Benefit from 1st January 2018 until they are advised to claim Universal Credit from 5th December 2018.

 Universal Credit is administered online and you will be expected to use the internet to search for jobs.